By Robin Jones

 Bowers Museum

-Centered on O.C. history when it opened in 1936, this institution remade itself in the late 1980s to focus on how art influences cultures around the world.
+Centered on O.C. history when it opened in 1936, the Bowers Museum remade itself in the late 1980s to focus on how art influences cultures around the world.
 Permanent exhibits look at art and artifacts from California, the Pacific Islands, Mexico, and China; rotating exhibits have highlighted everything from high fashion to documentary photography to the Walt Disney archives.

 Crear Studio

-Originally opened in the basement of the Grand Central Arts Center, this studio moved to Fifth and Broadway in 2021.
+Originally opened in the basement of the Grand Central Arts Center, the Crear Studio moved to Fifth and Broadway in 2021.
 It’s owned by Sarah Rafael Garcia, who also owns the LibroMobile bookstore, and aims to spotlight local artists of color.

 Grand Central Arts Building